 Before we get started, please review this information and let us know if you have any questions:

-- Verbal or email acceptances to OAT Program are due December 7, but we must also receive a signed agreement form by December 31.
-The funds will be transferred to your department after we receive all of the required information: 1) signed agreement form, 2) name/email of your administrative contact, and 3) account number into which to transfer the funds.
+- Written or email acceptances of your OAT award are due by June 15, 2020.
+The funds will be transferred to your department after we receive your acceptance, the name/email of your administrative contact, and the account number into which to transfer the funds.

 - You will receive an email from a member of the OAT team in order to arrange an introductory meeting about your project.
 This meeting will help us figure out how we can assist you, as needed, in completing the project.